fsckyou2/ChristmasWishlist/scripts/MIGRATIONS.md

 This directory contains all database migration scripts for the Christmas Wishlist application.

+## Automatic Migrations on Container Startup

+**Important**: When the Docker container starts, it **automatically runs all migrations** before starting the application.
+This ensures the database is always up-to-date.

+- ✅ Fresh deployments: Database schema is automatically created
+- ✅ Updates: New migrations are automatically applied
+- ✅ Idempotent: Safe to run multiple times (skips already-applied migrations)
+- ✅ Fail-safe: Container will not start if migrations fail

+You don't need to manually run migrations when deploying to production!

 ## Migration System

 All migration scripts are numbered in order of application: